mcjauregui72/CNN_MedImageClassification/README.md

 1. Saving and renaming fist_model and second_model as mod_first_model and mod_second_model, because we'd need to make modifications to the original code.

 2. Removing the final, dense layer from mod_first_model because we didn't want it to generate a vector representing class probabilities.
 We wanted to use mod_first_model only as a feature extractor, allowing mod_second_model to generate the class probabilities.
-    * We defined a new output layer to serve as feature extraction, mod_first_model_output = x
+    * We defined a new output layer to serve as feature extraction, mod_first_model_output = x.
     * Thus, the final output of mod_first_model became the result of the Dropout layer, the layer immediately preceding the final output layer.

 3. Because data augmentation and rescaling is necessary only in the first of two chained submodels, we removed augmentation and rescaling layers from mod_second_model.